Publication|Articles|October 14, 2025

 Case study: Recurrent low-grade Ta

 In this scenario, most clinicians said they would perform another TURBT and administer a repeat course of gemcitabine or mitomycin.
-A few might consider BCG or chemoablation depending on recurrence pattern and patient preference.
+A few may consider BCG or chemoablation, depending on the recurrence pattern and patient preference.

 Large or multifocal lesions were described as “the most annoying” type of recurrence—rarely dangerous but often burdensome for patients due to repeated procedures.